 - a.
 A clear statement of the proposal's overall objectives, target service population(s), and intended outcomes.
 This should include a description of proposed staffing. - b.
-A description of the geographic area(s) and proposed communities and/or tribes to be served.
+A description of the geographic area(s) to be served (e.g., local, regional, statewide).